jash0803/Long-Short-Trading-Masters/README.md

    - File: `limit_prices.csv`
    - Details: Contains profitability data (ROI), first/last dates, and extreme values for every asset.
 This info is used to derive asset performance metrics.

-5. **Questionnaires**
-   - File (or integrated fields): `questionnaire_responses.csv`
-   - Details: Contains detailed responses to demographic, investment, and risk tolerance questions.
-This is used to compute a composite questionnaire risk score.

 ---

 ## System Components